 The EN 60079 standards start with two simple definition:

-The hazardous area is also referred to as Atex Area i.e. area which the Atex Directives apply but this of course is only valid for sites with the European Union.
-The American term Hazloc )(Hazardous Locations) is becoming more prevalent and is a perfectly good term although not defined in the EN Standards.
+The hazardous area is also referred to as Atex Area i.e. area which the Atex Directives apply but this of course is only valid for sites within the European Union.
+The American term Hazloc )(Hazardous Locations) is used worldwide and becoming more prevalent in the UK, it is a perfectly good term although not defined in the EN Standards.

 The hazardous area is divided in Zones dependent on the probability of an explosive atmosphere occurring.